FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 - The `client_id` and `client_secret` identify and authenticate our app, like a username and password.
 They are drawn from the FusionAuth configuration.
 - The `code` is the Authorization Code we got from FusionAuth.
-- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Flow (as opposed to an implicit grant or PKCE).
+- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Grant (as opposed to an Implicit Grant or any other grant).
 - The `redirect_uri`  is a value from the "Authorized Redirect URLs" configuration.
 Requiring this is another way for FusionAuth to know that this request came from the server it expected (our express server).
 - The callback lambda is invoked after FusionAuth receives our request and responds.
-We’re expecting to receive an `access_token`, which will come through in that body argument.
+We’re expecting to receive an `access_token`, which will come through in that `body` argument.
 We’ll save the `access_token` to session storage and redirect back to the React client.

 Remember that request-followed-by-callback structure, because we’ll be using it again.